 Trees were “the hair of the earth” which caught the mists and made the rivers flow.

 Such metaphors are dear allegorical guides to sensible conduct and caused the Hawaiians (who had them brought on earlier environmental catastrophes) to “taboo” forest cutting or even to make tracks on high slopes and to place mountain trees in a sacred or protected category.

 Now that we begin to understand the reasons for these beliefs, we could ourselves look on trees as our essential companions, giving us all the needs of life, and deserving of our care and respect.

 It is our strategies on-site that make water a scarce or plentiful resource.

 To start with, we must examine ways to increase local precipitation.
 Unless there is absolutely no free water in the air and earth about us (and there always is some), we can usually increase it on-site.

-Here are some basic strategies of water capture from air:
+Here are some basic strategies for water capture from the air:

 We can root the air by shade or by providing cold surfaces for it to flow over, using trees and shrubs, or metals, including glass.

 We can cool air by forcing it to higher altitudes, by providing windbreaks, or providing up draughts from heated or bare surfaces (large concreted areas), or by mechanical means (big industrial fans).